GaloisInc/swanky/etc/ci/README.md

 As a result, operations which manipulate the cache should be atomic.

 To make things easier, we never automatically expire entries in the CI cache.
-If the cache gets to big, follow the instructions above to manually purge it.
+If the cache gets too big, follow the instructions above to manually purge it.